 Funded by the Vancouver Foundation, the program operates in communities throughout British Columbia.
 In Richmond, it's proudly administered by RCRG.

 Here's how it works.
-Every year, we distribute grants of up to $500 so individuals can complete small community projects, from block parties to urban gardens.
-And while the projects we fund are diverse, they all have the same goals: to build community, alleviate social isolation, and strengthen connections between neighbours.
+Each year, we distribute grants of up to $500 to Richmond residents, so they can organize small community projects like cooking classes, urban gardens, and art exhibitions, to name just a few examples.
+While the projects we fund are diverse, they all have the same goals: to build community, alleviate social isolation, and strengthen connections between neighbours.

-Both funding streams use the same online application form, and adhere to the same general eligibility criteria.
-Your project can take place online or in person, provided it follows current public health guidelines.
-It should be as inclusive as possible, and any product, service, or event you create must be offered free of charge.
+All three funding streams use the same online application form, and adhere to the same general eligibility criteria.
+Your project can take place online or in person, and should be as inclusive as possible.
+Importantly, any product, service, or event you create must be offered free of charge.

 As for project ideas, that part's up to you!
 You can explore creative ways of sharing skills or resources, or do something to beautify your neighbourhood.
 Think: what would contribute to a stronger, healthier, more vibrant community?
 Maybe your project is an answer to that question.